Professor Mia Lindgren

 PhD Journalism, Murdoch University, Australia

 - School of Arts, Social Sciences and Humanities

 - Department of Media and Communication

 - Hawthorn campus

-Mia Lindgren has worked as a journalist for the Swedish Broadcasting Corporation and freelance radio documentary producer for International broadcasters.
+Mia Lindgren has worked as a journalist for the Swedish Broadcasting Corporation and ABC Radio National, and freelance radio documentary producer for international broadcasters.
 She was Foundation Head of School of Media, Film and Journalism at Monash University (2014 – 2018).

 Communication, Journalism and Media Studies; Podcasting; Radio Studies and Practice; Public Health Media; Practice as Research

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.